-Since 2001, the UK has held Holocaust Memorial Day each year on 27 January, the anniversary of the liberation of Auschwitz-Birkenau by the Red Army, and we are marking this national and international event.
+Since 2001, the UK has held Holocaust Memorial Day each year on 27 January, the anniversary of the liberation of Auschwitz-Birkenau by the Red Army.

-The week of events begins on Thursday 27 January when we’ll be remembering the victims of all genocides with our annual Reading of Names.
-This has been a key part of Holocaust Memorial Week since 2007, when Professor Rainer Schulze from our Department of History first marked the day, both as a way of remembering the millions of people who died during the Holocaust, but also as a way to work for greater tolerance and inclusion in our society.
+The Reading of Names has been a key part of Holocaust Memorial Week ever since 2007, when Professor Rainer Schulze, from our Department of History, first marked the day, both as a way of remembering the millions of people who died during the Holocaust, but also as a way to work for greater tolerance and inclusion in our society.